chimpwizard/playgound/methaprograming/jison/README.md

 ## The implementation

-The implementation will ne in nodejs and as a core dependency we will use [jison](https://github.com/zaach/jison) package a great package created by [Zach Carter](https://github.com/zaach).
+The implementation will be in typescript and as a core dependency we will use [jison](https://github.com/zaach/jison) package a great package created by [Zach Carter](https://github.com/zaach).
 People who is familiar with linux [lex anc yacc](https://www.epaperpress.com/lexandyacc/) this is the nodejs version of those legacy frameworks used to define lexicons and create code compilers.

-The model will be parsered into a YAML document that can be latter easy to use by a generator to create nodejs code.
+The model will be parsered into a YAML document that can be latter easy to use by a generator to create typescript code.

 ### The model